ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 <table border='1'>
 <tr>
-<td>This guidance applies to everyone who works for the MoJ, or who supply systems or services to the MoJ.</td>
+<td>This guidance applies to everyone who works for the MOJ, or who supply systems or services to the MOJ.</td>
 </tr>
 </table>

 ## Overview

 All government departments must follow HMG security standards.
-That includes the MoJ.
+That includes the MOJ.
 An important part of compliance is ensuring that all users:

 - have a unique ID
 - can authenticate using their ID